microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/sections/top_level.md

-### Campos Raiz
+### Root Fields

-Para começar, temos algumas opções na raiz do TSConfig - essas opções são relacionadas a como seu projeto TypeScript ou JavaScript está configurado.
+Starting up are the root options in the TSConfig - these options relate to how your TypeScript or JavaScript project is set up.